-Students can study Journalism + Design as a major (BA, Journalism + Design), a minor (non-Liberal Arts majors), or a guided area of study (Liberal Arts majors).
+Students can study Journalism + Design as a major (BA, Journalism + Design), a minor, or a self-designed major (BA or BS, Liberal Arts).

 Journalism + Design is an interdisciplinary bachelor of arts degree combining the rigorous critical thinking of Eugene Lang College with the creative design thinking of Parsons The New School for Design.
 You will learn the skills needed to address the complex media ecosystem of the 21st century and develop the creative capacity to thrive in any field that values imagination, agility, and smarts.